At Google I/O 2019, Kevin Schaaf of the Polymer Project and Caridy Patiño of Salesforce talked about the state of web components.

 - There are great special-purpose Web Components like

-, which you can drop into any app to add 3D content.
+<model-viewer>, which you can drop into any app to add 3D content.

 If you're developing a design system for your company, or you're vending a single component or library that you want to be usable in any environment, consider authoring your components using web components.
-You can use the native web components APIs, but they're pretty low-level, so there are a number of libraries available to make the process easier.
+You can use the built-in web components APIs, but they're pretty low-level, so there are a number of libraries available to make the process easier.

 To get started building your own components, you can check out LitElement, a web component base class developed by Google that has a great functional rendering experience similar to React.